beeva-arturomartinez/beeva-best-practices/analytics/python/README.md

 **How to select a certain field or slicing a DataFrame structure?**

 The easy way to select a column or field in a DataFrame is using the notation `df[‘name’]`.
-A great thing is to use previous function in order to get information just for this column as for example `df[‘name’].describe()` and `df[‘name’].dtypes`.
+A great thing is to use the previous functions in order to get information just for this column.
+For example: `df[‘name’].describe()` or `df[‘name’].dtypes`.
 Several columns can be selected with an additional bracket as `df[[‘name1’, ‘name2’]]`.

 **How to join, combine and group several DataFrame structures?**